2023 Course Proposal FAQs

 We receive many course proposals, and we regret that we cannot accept them all.
 Should your class not fit into this year’s mix, we may suggest that you resubmit the course for a future Institute, and/or offer a scaled-down version as a workshop at this year’s Institute.
 We appreciate your understanding that not all proposed courses can fit into a given year’s program.

 What are other ways that I can teach at Institute?

-Anyone attending the Summer Institute is welcome to teach a one-hour workshop on any relevant topic.
-Workshops typically take place between courses on a daily basis (between 12 and 5 pm ET).
+Anyone attending the Summer Institute is welcome to teach a workshop on any relevant topic.
+Workshops typically take place between courses and are a shorter duration.
 Information on how to present a workshop will be posted in the spring.
 On a smaller scale, you can teach a folk song or niggun (wordless melody) during group singing experiences or share your relevant knowledge during a class discussion.
 Opportunities to teach are abundant since we are a community that is always learning!